learn and do missions

 Through deep relationships and active discipleship, teams lay the foundations for reproducing churches where they minster.
 And in the process of learning and doing ministry, team members themselves gain a foundation of knowledge and experience for long-term engagement with Africa’s unreached peoples.

 For over 30 years, TIMO has been a doorway to long-term ministry for those who feel called to go, but don’t yet feel equipped for the task.

-Come with your heart for planting churches among the unreached.
+Go with a heart for planting churches among the unreached.
 Become a vessel shaped and refined for the Great Commission…

 We start from a place of deep and personal relationship with Christ, and consistently return to this place in the daily unfolding of ministry.
 Everything flows from this.
 Communion with Christ, commitment to his Word, reflection, repentance, prayer: these nurture the roots of our outward expression of ministry to those around us.